 Is Surrogacy Legal in Mississippi?

-- Mississippi has no comprehensive statute specifically governing gestational surrogacy; courts rely on general family and parentage principles.
+- No comprehensive Mississippi statute specifically governs gestational surrogacy; arrangements proceed under general contract and parentage principles.